hzi-bifo/PTree/README.txt

 ~8GB of the main memory (Java heap size) for datasets containing up to ~10,000 sequences

 INSTALL
-Copy the unpacked "release" folder in your favorite program folder.
+Copy the unpacked "release" folder in your favourite program folder.

 RUN